Chromatic Cyclotomic Extensions: Chromatic Applications

 classifies the $\ZZ/m$-Galois extension $L_{K(n)}\Sph W(\FF_{p^m})$ of $\Sph_{K(n)}$. \end{prop} \begin{proof} By \Cref{inv_Gal_K(n)}, it suffices to show that $L_{K(n)}\Sph W(\FF_{p^m})$ is Galois and the even Morava module

 is equivariantly isomorphic to $C(\ZZ/m,\pi_0(E_n))$ with the $\pi$-twisted $\Morex_n$-action.
-The first claim follows from the second by \cite[Theorem 3.24]{Westerland}\footnote{Alternatively, it follows from \cite{AkhilGalois}, that a symmetric monoidal colimit preserving functor takes Galois extensions to Galois extensions.} and the second follows from the fact that the action of $\Morex_n$ on the coefficient ring $W(\cl{\FF}_p) \sseq \pi_0(E_n)$ factors through $\pi$ and is given again by the lift of Frobenius (see \cite[\S3.2.2]{barthel2019chromatic}). \end{proof}
+The second claim follows from the fact that the action of $\Morex_n$ on the coefficient ring $W(\cl{\FF}_p) \sseq \pi_0(E_n)$ factors through $\pi$ and is given again by the lift of Frobenius (see \cite[\S3.2.2]{barthel2019chromatic}).
+We now observe that the first claim follows from the second.
+Indeed, by \cite[Theorem 3.24]{Westerland}, if a $K(n)$-local commutative ring spectrum $R$ has a Morava module isomorphic to $C(G,\pi_0(E_n))$ for some $\rho\colon \GG_n \onto G$, then $R$ is isomorphic to the Galois extension $E_n^{h\ker(\rho)}$ and hence in particular Galois.